sreerajchintham/my-portfolio-netlify/content/pages/info.md

       decision-making and technological innovation.
 My goal is to leverage my technical and analytical expertise to create impactful solutions that drive growth and efficiency.
 Welcome to my portfolio!
-    text: |2
+    text: >
-       have worked on automation projects using web scraping and have completed multiple data visualization projects.
+      I have worked on automation projects using web scraping and have completed multiple data visualization projects.
 One of my key projects involved using Tableau for a case study on optimizing business operations for DFI, a retail group in Singapore.
 I enjoy both coding and reading, and I'm always eager to explore new ways technology can drive innovation.
 Welcome to my portfolio!
     actions: []
     media:
       type: ImageBlock